 Another good portion of Scripture where this point is laid out is in Paul’s letter to Titus.
 In the second chapter, Paul gives Titus instructions on how to teach his congregation.
 At three separate points in this chapter, he illustrates the point we’re discussing here.
 Paul urges Titus to teach young women “to be self-controlled, pure, working at home, kind, and submissive to their own husbands, that the word of God may not be reviled” (Titus 2:5).
 Likewise, he exhorts Titus “to be a model of good works, and in your teaching show integrity, dignity, and sound speech that cannot be condemned, so that an opponent may be put to shame, having nothing evil to say about us” (Titus 2:7-8).
 Finally, Paul tells Titus to admonish slaves “to be submissive to their own masters in everything; they are to be well-pleasing, not argumentative, not pilfering, but showing all good faith, so that in everything they may adorn the doctrine of God our Savior” (Titus 2:9-10).
 In all three cases, Paul makes the point that Christian conduct is important in not only shutting the mouths of evil men, but also in guarding the integrity of the Word of God.

 Consider the alternative.
 If Christians conduct themselves no differently from the outside world, what good is that?
 If indeed the outside world is watching and they see no difference between themselves and Christians, what motivation (if any) will there be for them to forego their unbelieving lifestyle?
-Additionally, and more importantly, the unbeliever is already inherently hostile to the things of God (1 Corinthians 2:14; Romans 8:7-8).
+The unbeliever is already inherently hostile to the things of God (1 Corinthians 2:14; Romans 8:7-8).
 If Christians conduct themselves as the unbelieving world does, then all we do is invite scorn and charges of hypocrisy.
-Consider the feeding frenzy in the unbelieving world whenever a prominent Christian is caught in a scandal.

 To be sure, no unbeliever will be saved by the good works of the Christian; the gospel must be presented.
 Furthermore, we all know that even at our best, we are still prone to sin.
-Yet the gospel is much more likely to be received positively if it is presented by a person who is humble and gentle than a person who is rude and cantankerous.
+Yet the gospel is much more likely to be received positively if it is presented by a person who is humble and gentle than a person who is rude and disrespectful.
 Our actions can either help or hinder the gospel.
-As the saying goes, God can draw a straight line with a crooked stick, but imagine how much easier it would be if the stick were less crooked.